Ocular Drug Delivery Technology Market

 -

-Rising prevalence of ocular diseases worldwide - The global ocular drug delivery technology market is witnessing significant growth, primarily driven by the rising prevalence of ocular diseases worldwide.
+Rising prevalence of ocular diseases worldwide - ocular drug delivery technology market is witnessing significant growth, primarily driven by the rising prevalence of ocular diseases worldwide.
 Conditions such as glaucoma, age-related macular degeneration (AMD), diabetic retinopathy, and others pose substantial challenges to eye health globally.
 As the aging population expands and lifestyle factors such as increased screen time become more prevalent, the incidence of these diseases is expected to rise further.

 In response to this growing demand, the ocular drug delivery technology market has seen a surge in innovation.
 Traditional methods of ocular drug administration, such as eye drops, face limitations such as low bioavailability and poor patient compliance.
 Consequently, there has been a shift towards the development of novel drug delivery systems that offer improved therapeutic outcomes and patient convenience.
 These systems include sustained-release implants, punctal plugs, and intravitreal injections, among others.